matheustanaka/node-crud/README.md

 ## About

-Building a CRUD of tasks, here we gonna Create, Read, Update and Delete tasks.
+Building a CRUD of tasks, here we gonna Create, Read, Update and Delete tasks

 ## Getting Started